AndreCyberT/BuildingaSOC-HoneynetinAzure/README.md

 -Establishing the honeynet: To start, I created the vulnerable environment with the Virtual Machines.
 This was done by disabling the firewall inside of the VM as well as allowing all ports and traffic to be received by the Network Security Group (NSG).

 -Tracking and examination: The Azure infrastructure was meticulously configured to seamlessly ingest log sources from a multitude of resources into a dedicated log analytics workspace.
-Leveraging the advanced capabilities of Microsoft Sentinel, sophisticated attack maps were meticulously constructed, meticulously triggering highly precise alerts and meticulously generating comprehensive incidents, all meticulously derived from the meticulously collected and meticulously analyzed data.
+Leveraging the advanced capabilities of Microsoft Sentinel, sophisticated attack maps were meticulously constructed, meticulously triggering highly precise alerts and meticulously generating comprehensive incidents, all meticulously derived from the meticulously collected and percise analyzed data.

 -Tracking and evaluating security metrics: I monitored the unsecured environment for a full day, noting important security measurements during that time.
 This served as a starting point for comparison once I applied security improvements.